Marie Tedesco

 Marie Tedesco, Chief Financial Officer, Beasley Media Group

-Christine Moran is currently the Head of Creator Partnerships at Electrify Video Partners, a next-generation media company backed by Capital D and MEP that invests in and scales established creator businesses, including YouTube channels that together have over 30 million subscribers and over 10 billion views.
-As such, Christine identifies and develops opportunities with world-class creators for Electrify to partner with and invest in their growth.
-In doing so, she leverages over 10 years of experience in the media and consumer technology space developing strategic partnerships, licensing content, and collaborating with emerging companies to established creators from film/TV, music, podcasts, social media, and more for CBS, VERO (social network start-up), and Amazon.
+Before founding Crosstype Collective, Christine Moran was recently the Head of Creator Partnerships at Electrify Video Partners, a next-generation media company backed by Capital D and MEP that invests in and scales established creator businesses, including YouTube channels that together have over 30 million subscribers and over 10 billion views.
+As such, Christine identified and developed opportunities with world-class creators for Electrify to partner with and invest in their growth.
+In doing so, she leveraged over 10 years of experience in the media and consumer technology space developing strategic partnerships, licensing content, and collaborating with emerging companies to established creators from film/TV, music, podcasts, social media, and more for CBS, VERO (social network start-up), and Amazon.
 Christine is driven to empower creators to expand their audience reach, drive content innovation, and develop thriving creator brands and businesses.
 This is fueled by her passion to ensure inclusivity and representation in the media since she firmly believes that storytellers are the key to uplifting and fostering unity among all communities and cultures, especially those historically marginalized.
-She is a graduate of Bryn Mawr College, with additional degrees from the London School of Economics & Political Science and Brooklyn Law School, and is based in the NY metro area with her husband and two children.
+She is a graduate of Bryn Mawr College, with additional degrees from the London School of Economics & Political Science and Brooklyn Law School and is based in the NY metro area with her husband and two children.

 President, News Group and Networks, Disney Entertainment